tmelot2/folder-aliaser/README.md

 # Folder Aliaser

 Alias your project folders quickly and easily!
-Right-click on any top-level folder in the Side Bar and choose "Alias Folder".
+Right-click on any top-level folder in the Side Bar and choose "Alias Folder...".
 It's helpful to resolve name collisions or to provide friendlier names for folders.

 This plugin works by **modifying your current `sublime-project` file**.
 Specifically, it edits the `name` property of items in the `folders` array.
 If this is an issue, then the current version of this plugin won't work for you, but please let me know so I can look at alternative solutions!

+There exists a similar project (FolderAlias, see Thanks below) that is no longer maintained.
+This project exists to be simpler (from both user and code perspectives) and maintained.

 # Installation
 When it's finished and I publish it, install via Package Control ([installation instructions](https://packagecontrol.io/installation) and [usage guide](https://packagecontrol.io/docs/usage)).